Zama Group

 Zama Group is a family-held German-owned company and a manufacturer of diaphragm carburetors, oil pumps and further mechanical precision engine components.
-Their Headquarters are in Hong Kong, China.
-Zama supplies mainly to original equipment manufacturers (OEMs) of gasoline-powered outdoor tools, e.g. Stihl, Husqvarna or Yamabiko and claims itself to be the technology leader in their industry.
+Their headquarters are in Hong Kong, China.
+Zama supplies mainly to original equipment manufacturers (OEMs) of gasoline-powered outdoor tools, such as Stihl, Husqvarna or Yamabiko.
+It claims itself to be the technology leader in their industry.

 History

 Zama was founded on 1 September 1952 as Shinagawa Die-Casting Co.
 Ltd. in Shinagawa City Tokyo, Japan by Kato Jiro.
 With 20 employees, Zama primarily focused on producing Automobile parts for Japanese companies.
 In 1962 the company was moved to Zama City, Kanagawa Prefecture near Yokohama, Japan which had an influence on the later name of the company: Zama.
 In July 1975, the number of employees had reached approximately 200, and Zama entered into the carburetor business, which is their core business area today.

 Expansion

 In September 1981, the first location abroad was established in Torrance, California, United States as USA Zama Inc. to support the Headquarters in Japan by marketing, importing and delivering Zama carburetors to American customers.
 After four years another factory was opened in Iwate, Japan which specialized in diaphragm carburetor assembly as well as die designing and tooling.
 In March 1989, Zama Industries was founded in Hong Kong to reduce the negative impact on revenue caused by a sudden change of the currency exchange rate of JPY and USD.
 Another facility was opened in November 1990 in Franklin, Tennessee, USA to expand the US operations in engineering and to establish a Zama aftermarket department.
 In August 1991, a second factory with 400 employees was opened in Iwate, Japan to meet the demands for more capacity.
 The factory was opened for die-casting and machining for automobile parts.
 By the end of 1991, a factory with 450 employees was opened in the Special Economic Zone of XiLi, Shenzhen, China and major parts of the Hong Kong facilities were moved there.
 The main focus of this facility is the production of diaphragm carburetors.
 Due to the strong growth, the factory was extended in 1997 and in 2000.
 In 2006, when direct labor headcount had surpassed 1,000 employees, all production facilities were consolidated in one factory site in Shenzhen and a die-casting and storage facility in Hong Kong.
 Due to rising risk of only one main production site, Zama decided to open a second main production facility in Santo Tomas, Batangas, Philippines which was inaugurated in January 2016.
 In 2018 the XiLi factories were relocated to a new factory in Huizhou, China due to municipal plans to remodel the former industrial area of XiLi into a commercial/residential zone.